fluxusfrequency/blog/how-to-write-a-technical-blog-post-part-1.md

 Getting into the head space to write a blog post can be daunting at first.
 But when you treat it as a learning process and break the process up into small, manageable tasks, it becomes a bit easier.
 In this post, we've looked at how to think about the purpose of blogging, generate ideas, think about your audience, and drive your topic with a tightly focused long-tail keyword.

-Stay tuned for part two of this series, where we'll talk about some tools you can use for producing content in the actual _writing process_ itself.
+Stay tuned for part two of this series, where we'll talk about another aspect of how to write a technical blog post: tools that will help you produce content in the actual _writing process_ itself.
 Until then, good luck and happy blogging!